-A family may request a written request for an extension of the voucher time period.
+KK.
+Extensions LL.
+MM.
+A family may submit a written request for an extension of the voucher time period.
 All requests for extensions must be received prior to the expiration date of the voucher.

-Extensions are permissible at the discretion of HACFM up to a maximum of an additional 60 days primarily for these reasons:

-- Extenuating circumstances such as hospitalization or a family emergency for an extended period of time which has affected the family's ability to find a unit within the initial sixty-day period.
-Verification is required. - HACFM is satisfied that the family has made a reasonable effort to locate a unit, including seeking the assistance of HACFM, throughout the initial 60 day period.
-A completed search record is not required. - The family was prevented from finding a unit due to disability accessibility requirements or large size 3 & 4 bedroom unit requirement.
-The Search Record is not part of the required verification. - If the family needs and request an extension of the initial voucher term as a reasonable accommodation, in accordance with part 8 of this title, to make the program accessible to a family member who is a person with disabilities, HACFM must extend the voucher term up to the term reasonably required for that purpose. - If the vacancy rate for rental housing in the jurisdiction is less than 20%, 2 of extensions will be granted automatically on request up to a total of 120 days. - HACFM extends in one or more increments.
+NN. - 00.
+Extensions are permissible at the discretion of HACFM up to a maximum of an additional 60 days primarily for these reasons: ₽₽.
+QQ.
+Extenuating circumstances such as hospitalization or a family emergency for an extended period of time which has affected the family's ability to find a unit within the initial sixty-day period.
+Verification is required.
+RR. - SS.
+HACFM is satisfied that the family has made a reasonable effort to locate a unit throughout the initial 60-day period.
+A completed search record is not required.
+TT.
+UU.
+The family was prevented from finding a unit due to disability accessibility requirements or large size 3 & 4 bedroom unit requirement.
+The Search Record is not part of the required verification.
+VV. - WW.
+If the family needs and requests an extension of the initial voucher term as a reasonable accommodation, in accordance with part 8 of this title, to make the program accessible to a family member who is a person with disabilities, HACFM must extend the voucher term up to the term reasonably required for that purpose.
+XX. - - ¥¥.
+If the vacancy rate for rental housing in the jurisdiction is less than 20%, extensions will be granted automatically on request up to a total of 120 days.
+ZZ. - AAA.
+HACFM extends in one or more increments.
 Unless approved by the Section 8 Director or higher, no more than 2 extensions of 30 days or less will be granted and never for a total of more than an additional sixty days.
+BBB.
+CCC.
 HACFM will extend the term up to 120 days from the beginning of the initial term if the family needs and request an extension as a reasonable accommodation to make the program accessible to and usable by a family member with a disability.
 If the family needs an extension in excess of 120 days, HACFM will extend the voucher term for the amount of time reasonably required for said reasonable accommodation.